Why Diversity Matters

-If available, the chart below will include the male to female ratio among Illinois State's faculty, as well as students.
+If available, the chart below will include the male to female ratio among Illinois State's undergraduate students.

 School Tends to Attract Students From Its Home State

 Do you want a local school that attracts local students?
 This could be a good option for you.

 We've determined the geographic diversity of each school by looking at where accepted students lived before they were admitted.

 Research Nationwide Geographic Diversity